cudoventures/cudos-docs/docs/blockchain-compute/usage/via-command-line/preparations.md

 ### Create a wallet address and add it to the CLI instance

-Create a Cudos wallet address if you haven't already by following the instructions [here](../../../learn/concepts/wallets/keplr-create.md), then add your mnemonic to your `cudos-noded` instance to make transactions on the chain with your private key *(remove the `_TN` from the end of any flags if you are working with the mainnet)*:
+Create a Cudos wallet address if you haven't already by following the instructions [here](../../../learn/concepts/wallets/keplr-create.md), then add your mnemonic to your `cudos-noded` instance to make transactions on the chain with your private key:

 ```console
 cudos-noded keys add <your-wallet-name> --keyring-backend $KEYRING --recover